Vets-Who-Code/vets-who-code-app/src/data/blogs/10-day-sprint-what-to-fix-before-labor-day.md

 #### Day 3: Translate one role, completely

 Take your most recent duty position and rewrite every single line of it for a reader who has never served, never will, and thinks an NCO might be a type of radio.
-If you didn't serve, do the same translation from your domain: strip jargon, map functions to civilian terms, and quantify scope, people, outcomes, and timeframes.
+If you didn’t serve, do the same translation from your domain: strip jargon, map functions to civilian terms, and quantify scope, people, outcomes, and timeframes.

 The rules: no acronyms, no unit designations, no rank abbreviations, no MOS codes, no equipment nomenclature.
 Every term gets translated into its civilian function.

-**Before:** NCOIC, maintenance section, 2-227 GSAB.
+- **Before:** NCOIC, maintenance section, 2-227 GSAB.
 Supervised PMCS on 16 airframes IAW TM standards.

-**After:** Supervised a 12-person team performing scheduled preventive maintenance on 16 helicopters, sustaining a 98% mission-ready rate across 400+ flight hours per month.
+- **After:** Supervised a 12-person team performing scheduled preventive maintenance on 16 helicopters, sustaining a 98% mission-ready rate across 400+ flight hours per month.
 Trained and evaluated 4 junior technicians to full certification.

-Another example, this one from intel and operations:
+Another example (intel/ops):

-**Before:** S2 NCOIC, 1-504 PIR.
+- **Before:** S2 NCOIC, 1-504 PIR.
 Produced INTSUMs and led ASCOPE/PMESII-PT analysis.

-**After:** Led a 6-person analysis team producing daily intelligence summaries and risk assessments for a 700-person organization; briefed senior leaders on likely courses of action and recommended mitigations that reduced route incidents by 22% over 90 days.
+- **After:** Led a 6-person analysis team producing daily intelligence summaries and risk assessments for a 700-person organization; briefed senior leaders on likely courses of action and recommended mitigations that reduced route incidents by 22% over 90 days.

 The second version isn't dumbed down — it's translated.
 It carries more information to a civilian reader, not less.
 Numbers, people, outcomes, timeframes.
 Those are the four things a recruiter can price.